call-report/call-report.github.io/docs/index.md

 ## Disclaimers

-**Civic Objective Solutions LLC, and any contributors (the "Publishers"), to this site assume no responsibilty or liability for any errors or omissions in the site's content.
+**Civic Objective Solutions LLC, and any contributors (the "Publishers"), to this site assume no responsibility or liability for any errors or omissions in the site's content.
 The information contained is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness, or timeliness.
 **

 **